The Practical Kitchen

 small batch single skillet pancake

-A pancake breakfast is quick and easy thanks to this recipe for a single skillet pancake.
-Using just 1 cup (120 grams) of flour, you can whip up a fluffy, golden-brown small batch pancake in just about 25 minutes.
-Perfect for a lazy morning, it’s both satisfying and simple to prepare in one pan with minimal time spent standing at the stove.
-So good topped with whipped honey butter or maple syrup!
+A pancake breakfast is quick and easy thanks to this recipe for a single pancake.
+Using just 1 cup (120 grams) of flour, you can whip up a fluffy, golden-brown small-batch pancake in just about 25 minutes.
+Perfect for a lazy morning, it’s both satisfying and simple to prepare with minimal time spent standing at the stove.
+So good topped with some of my homemade whipped honey butter or maple syrup!

-Keep reading for my best tips on how to jazz up this single pancake with your favorite pancake mix-ins like chocolate chips, fruit, and peanut butter too!
+You can jazz up this single pancake with your favorite pancake mix-ins like chocolate chips, fruit, and peanut butter, too!

-Like many of my other small batch recipes, this single-serving pancake recipe uses just 1 cup of flour.
-I've written the recipe to make one giant skillet pancake that you serve cut into wedges like a pizza, but you can use it to make 3-4 regular-sized pancakes or 8-10 silver dollar pancakes too!
+Like many of my other small-batch recipes, my single-serving pancake recipe uses just 1 cup of flour.
+I've written the recipe to make it as I usually do: one giant skillet pancake that I cut into wedges like a pizza, but you can use it to make 3-4 regular-sized pancakes or 8-10 silver dollar pancakes if you prefer!

 This really is a versatile recipe for making a small batch of pancakes — whether you're making one giant pancake or a bunch of little ones!

-Growing up, when my dad made pancakes on weekend mornings, the best pancake was always the last one.
-He'd pour however much batter was left in the bowl into the skillet to make one giant pancake, top it with chocolate chips or mini m&ms, and serve it up cut into wedges like a pizza.
-Watching him flip the giant pancake was a Sunday morning magic show.
+Growing up, when my dad made pancakes on the weekend, the best pancake was always the last one.
+He'd pour however much batter was left in the bowl into the skillet to make one giant pancake topped with chocolate chips or mini m&ms. Watching him flip the giant pancake was a Sunday morning magic show.

 As a kid, that final giant pancake was a special treat.
-But for my dad, a tired adult, it was probably the result of wanting to be done standing at the stove flipping pancakes as soon as possible.
-I know that because that is how I, now also a tired adult, feel every time I make a full-size batch of pancakes.
+But for my dad, a tired adult, it was probably just him wanting to be done standing at the stove flipping pancakes.
+I know that because that is how I, now also a tired adult with a child, feel every time I make a full-size batch of pancakes.

 Making pancakes always seems like such a good idea at the time, but by the time I'm flipping the third batch, I'm wishing I could just go sit down and eat.